International Finance and Accounting BA (Hons)Study level: Undergraduate

 Choose from one of these final projects:

-This project will provide students with an opportunity to undertake an internship and accompanying piece of research, which will contribute to their research skills development and extend their experience in the fields of Accounting, Finance or Economics.
-The project will need to be based on a topic relevant to the internship employer context and approved by the student’s supervisor.
+This project will provide you with an opportunity to undertake an internship and accompanying piece of research, which will contribute to your research skills development and extend their experience in the fields of Accounting, Finance or Economics.
+The project will need to be based on a topic relevant to the internship employer context and approved by your supervisor.

-The Simulation module is an action-based learning module, in which students have the opportunity to act as professionals in the fields of accounting, finance and economics, in a simulated business environment.
-Participants will be required to make business decisions which they will see the results of in real time, in a highly competitive environment, over several rounds of simulation.
+The Simulation module is an action-based learning module, in which you have the opportunity to act as professionals in the fields of accounting, finance and economics, in a simulated business environment.
+You will be required to make business decisions which you will see the results of in real time, in a highly competitive environment, over several rounds of simulation.

 We regularly review our course content, to make it relevant and current for the benefit of our students.
 For these reasons, course modules may be updated.